jchowdhury82/Tutorials/README.md

 # Tutorials
 Basics for data analysis and data engineering tools

+NOTE: All Data Files included in this repository are open source data files obtained from Kaggle.

 ## Part 1 - 15 ways to create a Pandas DataFrame
 This notebook shows 15 ways of creating / initializing a Pandas DataFrame from different types of sources.